itua234/courierplusng/README.md

 ## Database Setup

 Ensure you have a database configured in your `.env` file.
 The migrations will create the necessary tables for users, tenants, blog posts, and Sanctum personal access tokens.

+## Web Interface
+/register: User registration form.
+/login: User login form.
+/logout: User logout button (shows when user is authenticated) /admin: (Admin only) Dashboard to view pending users and approve/reject them, and view all posts.
+/: (Tenant only) Dashboard to manage their own blog posts.
+/posts: (Tenant only) List of their blog posts.